Ttangkkeut, Wando, and Songho Beach travel guide

 Obviously, it is full of tents.
 We find a huge lifesaver abandoned on the beach so we have a bath with the mega-donut!
 The beach is wide and long, a bit crowded but not too much.
 And there are the usual facilities, like large toilets and barbecue spots.

 The village has a decent choice of seafood restaurants which we obviously cannot afford, we just watch a bit of the local karaoke from the outside.

-For dinner Daniele eat a can of fish that was given us in Kazakhstan!
+For dinner, Daniele eat a can of fish that was given to us in Kazakhstan!
 It reveals itself good even after spending a few months in the bag of the bike.

 Ttangkkeut and Wando